 Figure 1 shows the long-term trend in government revenues over the twentieth century.
-There were sharp increases in government receipts at the times of the two world wars, as might be expected given the extra expenditure required; but in each case, taxation did not return to its pre-war level afterwards.
-Receipts rose sharply as a proportion of national income in the late 1960s, were highly volatile in the 1970s
+There were sharp increases in government receipts at the times of the two world wars, as might be expected given the extra expenditure required; but in each case, taxation did not fall back to its pre-war level afterwards.
+Receipts rose sharply as a proportion of national income in the late 1960s, were highly volatile in the 1970s (partly reflecting large fluctuations in economic growth), fell steadily as a proportion of national income from the early 1980s until the mid-1990s, but have begun to rise again under the current government and now stand at just under 40% of GDP.